Medications for Opioid Use Disorder in HIV

 The trial does not specify if you need to stop taking your current medications, but you must not be engaged in opiate medication treatment at the start of the trial.
 It's best to discuss your specific medications with the study team.

-What data supports the effectiveness of this drug for opioid use disorder in people with HIV?
+What evidence suggests that this trial's treatments could be effective for opioid use disorder in HIV?

 Luis J Montaner, DVM, D.Phil